leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab3-create-cloud-vmcluster/lab3-create-cloud-vmcluster.md

 ## Task 1: Create a Cloud VM Cluster resource

-1. Log in to the Oracle Cloud, Once you are logged in, you are taken to the cloud services dashboard where you can see all the services available to you.
+1. Log in to the Oracle Cloud.
+Once logged in, you are taken to the cloud services dashboard, where you can see all the services available.

     ![OCI Navigation Menu](./images/oci-navigation-menu.png " ")